AlexeyKulaev/AiMusic/README.md

 ---

+## Examples

+Example files are located in the subfolder inside the `Models` directory.

+Each model folder may contain sample outputs that demonstrate the expected behavior of the model.

+---

+## Running MIDI Examples

+This project supports `.midi` file playback using **Timidity**.

+### 1. Install Timidity

+#### On Ubuntu / Debian:
+    sudo apt update
+    sudo apt install timidity

+#### On macOS (using Homebrew):
+    brew install timidity

+#### On Windows:
+- Download and install TiMidity++ from a trusted source
+- Add it to your system PATH

+---

+### 2. Run a MIDI example

+Navigate to the example file inside the model folder:

+    Models/<your_model>/

+Then run:

+    timidity example.midi

+---

+### Notes
+- Example files use `.midi` format
+- Make sure Timidity is properly installed before running playback
+- If no audio is produced, check your system audio configuration

+---

 ## Key Idea

 The core of AiMusic is a **decoder-only Transformer model trained from scratch on symbolic music data**.